 - Indirect damages: These include costs arising from abandoning negotiations with a third party for a similar transaction, lost profits from the other needing to pursue the project independently, or from needing to pursue other funding or related business opportunities.

 Consider how how a claim for this type of Article 42 liability could arise in the case of a complex business transaction in China.
-Assume that the U.S. and Chinese parties negotiated for six months and executed a detailed LOI that involved the US company purchasing product from the Chinese entity, the US company transferring technology to the Chinese entity and the US company making substantial capital equipment loans to the Chinese entity to produce the product.
-After the end of the six month preparation period set out in the LOI, the U.S. party terminates the LOI and enters into substantially the same deal with a Chinese competitor of the Chinese party to the LOI.
+Assume the foreign and Chinese parties negotiated for six months and executed a detailed LOI that involved the US company purchasing product from the Chinese entity, the foreign company transferring technology to the Chinese entity and the foreign company making substantial capital equipment loans to the Chinese entity to produce the product.
+After the end of the six month preparation period set out in the LOI, the foreign party terminates the LOI and enters into substantially the same deal with a Chinese competitor of the Chinese party to the LOI.

-- The Chinese company lost out on several lucrative contracts for sales of its products to the competitors of the U.S. company.
+- The Chinese company lost out on several lucrative contracts for sales of its products to the competitors of the foreign company.

-- The Chinese company failed to accept the offer of financing from a local bank in reliance on the commitment of the U.S. company to provide capital equipment financing.
+- The Chinese company failed to accept the offer of financing from a local bank in reliance on the commitment of the foreign company to provide capital equipment financing.

-Consider the magnitude of the financial damage that has resulted from the Chinese company’s reliance on the commitments of the U.S. company as stated in the LOI.
-In essence, the trustees would be seeking compensation for all of the costs resulting from the bankruptcy of the Chinese company.
+Consider the magnitude of the financial damage that has resulted from the Chinese company’s reliance on the commitments of the foreign company as stated in the LOI.
+In essence, the trustees would be seeking compensation for all costs resulting from the bankruptcy of the Chinese company.
 Would the trustees prevail in a claim of this magnitude?
 It is not certain.
-But, since it is clear that the U.S. company executed the written LOI and since it is clear that the U.S. company violated Chinese principles of good faith in contract negotiation, the risk is considerable that a Chinese court would require the U.S. company pay some compensation.
+But, since it is clear the foreign company executed the written LOI and violated Chinese principles of good faith in contract negotiation, the risk is considerable that a Chinese court would require the foreign company pay compensation.

-A common response to this by U.S. companies is to say, “I have no risk for two reasons.
-First, the LOI states clearly that it is not binding and that no liability will arise for either party.
+A common response to this by foreign companies is to say, “I have no risk for two reasons.
+First, the LOI clearly states it is not binding and no liability will arise for either party.
 Second, because of our concern with the Chinese adoption of the good faith principle, we state in the LOI that interpretation of the LOI is subject to U.S. law.”

 These arguments do not work.
 The good faith requirement of Article 42 is not a principle parties need to create by written contract; it is a statutory requirement that applies to all parties who negotiate contracts in China.
 It is an obligation that exists entirely separate from the agreement of the parties.
 More important, the requirement of good faith applies to the conduct of the parties, not to what they say in a written document.
 For this reason, a court will examine the underlying conduct of the parties to determine whether liability arises.

-Stated bluntly: there is no way to escape from the application of the defect in contracting principle for any party who negotiates in China.
+Stated bluntly: there is no way to escape from the application of the defect in contracting principle for a party that negotiates in China.
 This is particularly true when applied to a foreign company that has caused damaged to a Chinese entity.
-Since the basic principle is the opposite of what most U.S. companies think is the rule, extreme caution is therefore required.
-Our own advice is that foreign companies should almost never enter into an LOI or an MOU containing ANY detailed deal provisions.
+Since the basic principle is the opposite of what most foreign companies think is the rule, extreme caution is required when entering into an LOI or MOU.

 Just about the only time an LOI or an MOU should be used is when the parties need to set out specific steps that will be taken to complete due diligence for a specific transaction.
-In this case, such a document should be treated not as an LOI or an MOU, but rather as a due diligence contract.
-The U.S. party should understand that it will be held liable if it does not perform strictly as required in the contract.
+In this case, such a document should be treated not as an LOI or an MOU, but rather as a due diligence contract and the foreign party should understand that it can be held liable if it does not perform strictly as required in the contract.

 The impact of this difference is that we frequently see the following: American company comes back from China and shows us their five page MOU and says that they now want to work on a contract. we tell them that what they have given us is probably a contract.
 They tell us that we are wrong.
 We tell them to tell their Chinese counterpart that they now want a contract and see what happens.
 Virtually every time, the Chinese company tells the American company that there is no need for a contract and then the American insists that there is and then the Chinese party thinks the American is being a jerk.
 The parties have already gotten off on the wrong foot.